 Now, let’s look at the

-Best Herbs for Healthy Hair
+Common Cooking Herbs That Promote Healthy Hair

-Ocimum basilicum, is rich in magnesium, a mineral that is vital for the hundreds of biochemical reactions in the body.
+Ocimum basilicum, is rich in magnesium, a mineral that is vital for the hundreds of biochemical reactions in your body.
 In this case, basil helps to strengthen hair protecting it from breakage and improves circulation in the hair follicles stimulating growth.

 The minerals, zinc and copper found in parsley work together and separately to help regulate metabolism and produce melanin, the pigment that helps protect skin and hair from the sun’s harmful rays.
 Melanin also gives hair its colour.